2002 Atlantic hurricane season: Tropical Storm Cristobal

-A trough extended from the northern Gulf of Mexico to the western Atlantic Ocean in early August, producing Tropical Storm Bertha in the Gulf of Mexico, as well as a low pressure area off the coast of South Carolina.
-The second low moved eastward and slowly organized, developing into Tropical Depression Three late on August 5, about 175 miles (280 km/h) east-southeast of Charleston, South Carolina.
-The developing depression had rainbands and outflow.
-It moved southeastward at first around the northeastern periphery of an anticyclone over Florida.
+A trough, which produced Bertha in the Gulf of Mexico, extended from there to the western Atlantic in early August and spawned a low-pressure area offshore South Carolina.
+The low moved eastward and organized into a tropical depression late on August 5 about 175 mi (280 km/h) east-southeast of Charleston.
+The depression alreadly possessed rainbands and outflow and initially moved southeastward around the northeastern periphery of an anticyclone over Florida.
 Although the convection was confined to its southern half, the depression intensified into Tropical Storm Cristobal on August 6.
-On August 7 the storm turned eastward, due to the influence of a large approaching mid to upper-level frontal zone.
-As the convection organized further, Cristobal intensified somewhat and attained peak winds of 50 mph (85 km/h).
-On August 8, increased dry air weakened the convection and caused Cristobal to accelerate east-northeastward.
-The low-level circulation interacted with the approaching frontal zone, and by 0000 UTC on August 9 Tropical Storm Cristobal was absorbed by the cold front about 350 miles (560 km) southeast of Cape Hatteras, North Carolina.
+The storm turned eastward on the next day due to an approaching large mid to upper-level frontal zone.
+As the convection organized further, Cristobal intensified slightly and peaked with winds of 50 mph (85 km/h) and a minimum pressure of 999 mbar.
+On August 8, Cristobal accelerated east-northeastward as dry air weakened its convection.
+The low-level circulation interacted with the approaching frontal zone, and by 00:00 UTC on August 9, Cristobal was absorbed by the cold front about 350 mi (560 km) southeast of Cape Hatteras, North Carolina.
 The remnants continued northeastward, passing near Newfoundland on August 10 before weakening near Greenland on August 14.

 As a tropical cyclone, Cristobal had minimal effects on land.
-However, its remnants brought unsettled conditions to Bermuda, including a 45 mph (72 km/h) wind gust at the Bermuda International Airport.
-The combination of moisture from Cristobal and cold front into which it was absorbed produced 2.78 inches (71 mm) of rain there in a 24‑hour period.
+However, its remnants brought unsettled conditions to Bermuda, including a 45 mph (72 km/h) wind gust at the international airport.
+The combination of moisture from Cristobal and cold front into which it was absorbed produced 2.78 in (71 mm) of rain there in a 24‑hour period.
 An annual powerboat race circumnavigating Bermuda had to be postponed by a week because of the adverse weather.
-Although Cristobal remained offshore during its evolution, rough seas and rip currents were felt along portions of the U.S. East Coast.
+Cristobal produced rough seas and rip currents along portions of the U.S. East Coast.
 On August 9, lifeguards in Volusia County, Florida, rescued about 25 swimmers caught in rip currents.
-Offshore winds from the storm were credited with ending a widespread outbreak of jellyfish stings affecting bathers along the northern Atlantic coast of Florida.
+Offshore winds from the storm were credited with ending a widespread outbreak of jellyfish stings affecting bathers along the northeast coast of Florida.
 Some 1,000 stings had been reported.
 Later, the extratropical remnants of Cristobal continued to interact with a high pressure system over the Mid-Atlantic states to generate dangerous swimming conditions further north.
-Along the south shore of Long Island, New York, significant wave heights reached 4 feet (1.2 m), and rip currents resulted in three drowning deaths on August 10: one in Montauk; one just east of Moriches Inlet; and one off Rockaway Beach.
+Along the south shore of Long Island, New York, significant wave heights reached 4 ft (1.2 m), and rip currents resulted in three drowning deaths: one in Montauk; one just east of Moriches Inlet; and one off Rockaway Beach.
 In the latter case, the victim had become exhausted after swimming out to save his son-in-law, an inexperienced swimmer, from the rip current.